-The committee chair shall:
+8.1 The committee chair shall:

-- report formally, regularly and on a timely basis to the board on the committee's activities.
-This includes verbal updates on activity, the submission of committee minutes and written reports, as well as the presentation of an annual report; - bring to the board's specific attention any significant matters under consideration by the committee; - ensure appropriate escalation arrangements are in place to alert the health board Chair, Chief Executive or chairs of other committee of any urgent or critical matters that may affect the operation and reputation of the health board.
+- report formally, regularly and on a timely basis to the board on the committee's activities, via the Chairs assurance report and through verbal updates on activity, the submission of committee minutes and written reports, as well as the presentation of an annual committee report; - ensure appropriate escalation arrangements are in place to alert the Health Board Chair, Chief Executive or Chairs' of other relevant committees of any urgent/critical matters that may affect the operation and/or reputation of the Health Board.

-The board may also require the committee chair to report upon the committee's activities at public meetings, for example the board's annual general meeting, or to community partners and other stakeholders, where this is considered appropriate, for example where the committee's assurance role relates to a joint or shared responsibility.
+8.2 The board may also require the committee chair to report upon the committee's activities at public meetings, for example the board's annual general meeting, or to community partners and other stakeholders, where this is considered appropriate, for example where the committee's assurance role relates to a joint or shared responsibility.

-The Director of Corporate Governance/Board Secretary, on behalf of the board shall oversee a process of regular and rigorous self assessment and evaluation of the committee's performance and operation, including that of any sub-committees established.
+8.3 The Director of Corporate Governance/Board Secretary, on behalf of the board shall oversee a process of regular and rigorous self assessment and evaluation of the committee's performance and operation, including that of any sub-committees established.